María Guadalupe García Zavala: Life

 Anastasia Guadalupe García Zavala was born in 1878 in Zapopan to Fortino García and Refugio Zavala de García; her father was a religious store merchant and his shop was located in front of the basilica to which she made frequent visits.
 Her baptism was celebrated in the parish of Saint Peter the Apostle.
 Those who knew her best as a child saw her as nice and likeable as well as an altruistic person who was willing to lend a hand to those who needed help the most.
 Her First Communion was on 8 September 1887 at the Zapopan basilica.

 Zavala had planned to wed Gustavo Arreola (marriage was a strong desire for her) but she broke off their engagement in 1901 because she felt a call to the religious life and believed that she was called to give assistance to the poor and the sick.
 Zavala and her spiritual director (and future Servant of God) Cipriano Iñiguez Martín del Campo both co-founded a new religious order on 13 October 1901 titled as the Handmaids of Santa Margherita Maria and the Poor.
 Zavala described her call to the religious life as a "sudden change of heart" that she knew she had to follow.
 Zavala worked as a nurse and regardless of the poorness and the lack of material goods of the patients she was compassionate and caring towards the needs of the ill.
 Zavala was named as the Superior General for the new order.

 In times of dire need she asked her spiritual director for permission to go begging in the streets in order to collect funds needed for the hospital.
 Zavala did this with her fellow religious and she would seek offerings until the needs of the hospital and patients were met and would ask for no more than was needed.
 The Mexican Revolution started in 1911 and its effects lasted up until 1936 during which the political-religious situation in Mexico became tense in which the faith underwent severe persecution.
-Zavala put her own life at risk and hid the priests and the Archbishop of Guadalajara in her hospital; it was the archdiocese who granted diocesan approval to the order on 24 May 1935.
+Zavala put her own life at risk and hid the priests and the Archbishop of Guadalajara in her hospital.
+It was the archdiocese who granted diocesan approval to the order on 24 May 1935.

 Zavala began to suffer from a severe illness since 1961 and she died from this on 24 June 1963 in Guadalajara.

-Her order now operates in nations such as Iceland and Peru.
+Her order now operates in nations such as Greece, Italy, Iceland and Peru.
 In 2005 there were 147 religious in 24 houses though this declined in 2015 with 112 women in 22 houses.